 At the time of application, the MISU candidate must have the ability to lead a team, have received international scientific recognition and have resided abroad continuously for at least five years.

-- the eligible costs are of 3 types: operation, equipment and personnel;
+Under the MISU, the eligible costs are of 3 types: operations, equipment and staff.

 The MISU is granted for a maximum duration of three years (2 years + possible extension of 1 year) and makes it possible to request maximum average annual funding of € 200,000.